~The West Texas Historical Association ~

 Pictured to the right: Scene from the WTHA Saturday business meeting, 2000.

 Our Association is active.
 Each year we hold a conference in a West Texas city.
 We visit, present papers, and exchange ideas and information.
-We publish a selection of papers in our annual Yearbook.
+We publish a selection of papers in our annual scholarly journal, the West Texas Historical Review.
 Also, twice a year, we put out a newsletter highlighting people, places, and events throughout West Texas.
 In addition, the Association works cooperatively with other historical groups such as the East Texas Historical Association and the Texas Oral History Association.

 Pictured left: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.

 In addition, the WTHA promotes research and writing by giving cash awards.
-These include prizes for the best Year Book article, the best nonfiction and best fiction books on West Texas, and the best student article.
+These include prizes for the best West Texas Historical Review article, the best nonfiction and best fiction books on West Texas, and the best student article.
 The Association also provides research funds on a competitive basis.

 Please take time to look us over.
 Contact us if you would like to attend our annual meeting, present a paper, preside over one of the sessions, and submit one of your articles or books for an award.
 If you are from West Texas, or if in your heart you are a West Texan, we encourage you to become a member.
 Our dues are inexpensive.
 Our journal is well-known, and highly regarded.
 Our membership is international.
 And, the hospitality is just right.